 Recognizing community trauma demands that we expand from a singular focus on ACEs to complimentary approaches that address the community conditions and environments that children and families live, work, and play in.
-It requires solutions and strategies that address the broader external factors that contribute to trauma. such as community violence, lack of educational and economic opportunity, and deteriorating physical environments.
+It requires solutions and strategies that address the broader external factors that contribute to trauma, such as community violence, lack of educational and economic opportunity, and deteriorating physical environments.
 More importantly, it requires a focus on addressing those factors in the community environment that build resilience, health, safety, and well-being for children and families most impacted by adverse community experiences.

-to the health, safety, and well-being of children and families.
+Addressing and working to prevent community trauma is complex but is critical to the health, safety, and well-being of children and families.
 Communities and those working on behalf of communities must work together towards innovative actions and partnerships that improve community conditions for children and families.
 No one agency or organization can work alone to address the impacts of community trauma.
 Along with this call to collective action, parents and caregivers must be centered and included in decisions on strategies and solutions to improve community conditions and authentically engaged in the work to build resilience in their communities.
 Investments in strategies that promote community healing are also central to building family and community resilience.

 Children and families can be more resilient with a focus on the community environment and the community factors that contribute to health, safety, and well-being.
-A focus on creating community environments that promote family well-being and support children in reaching their full potential over the life span will require increased investments in families living in communities that have been historically excluded continued on page 2
+A focus on creating community environments that promote family well-being and support children in reaching their full potential over the life span will require increased investments in families living in communities that have been historically excluded from opportunity.
+It will require innovative partnerships to address a continued on page 2